Mental Health Support

 Mental Health Support Team

-Hello my name is Azima, the EMHP at John Cabot Academy.
-You can find me here on Tuesdays.
-I work with children and young people aged 5-18 providing low to moderate Mental Health Support.
-One aspect of my role involves working on a 1-1 basis with children and sometimes their parents, delivering Low Intensity Cognitive Behavioural Therapy (Li-CBT).
-Some of the Mental Health concerns I can support children and young people with are:
+Our Mental Health Support worker supports children and young people aged 11-16 providing low to moderate Mental Health Support.
+One aspect of the role involves working on a 1-1 basis with children and sometimes their parents, delivering Low Intensity Cognitive Behavioural Therapy (Li-CBT).
+Some of the Mental Health concerns they can support children and young people with are:

 - Separation anxiety